opentelekomcloud-docs/data-warehouse-service/umn/source/getting_started/step_2_creating_a_cluster.rst

 Step 2: Creating a Cluster
 ==========================

 Before using GaussDB(DWS) to analyze data, create a cluster.
 A cluster consists of multiple nodes in the same subnet.
-These nodes together provide services.
+These nodes jointly provide services.
 This section describes how to create a GaussDB(DWS) cluster.

 Creating a Cluster
 ------------------